 Don't miss these tutorials on drawing the features of the face:

 Begin rendering the half-tone values of the face with a value or edge that seems easy and obvious to you.

 For example, I began shading by softening the edge of the hairline against the face.

-I then drew the gradation on the temple, from the shadow shape around the eye to the hairline.
+I then started drawing the gradation on the temple, from the eyebrow to the hairline.